Theoretical Framework: Definition, Writing Guide, and Examples

 Key Components of PESTLE Analysis:

-1. Political Factors: Examines how government policies, political stability, tax policies, and trade regulations affect the environment under study.
+1. Political Factors: Examines how government policies, political science, tax policies, and trade regulations affect the environment under study.
 In academic research, political influences can impact areas such as healthcare systems, education, and international trade.

 6. Environmental Factors: Focuses on environmental regulations, climate change, and sustainability issues.
 These factors are especially relevant in research surrounding sustainable practices, environmental sciences, or corporate social responsibility.